ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 .. tip::

-   If the map titles don't load, you can temporary change the map provider in the map window by clicking View/Service.
+   If the map tiles don't load, you can temporarily change the map provider in the map window by clicking View/Service.
-   To keep the new map service between launch, add the following lines to the end of your ".bashrc" (change MicrosoftHyb by the provider you want):
+   To keep the new map service between launches, add the following lines to the end of your ".bashrc" (change MicrosoftHyb to the provider you want):

    ::